 The Stream Control Transmission Protocol (SCTP) is a new IP transport protocol, existing at an equivalent level as UDP (User Datagram Protocol) and TCP (Transmission Control Protocol), which currently provide transport layer functions to all of the main Internet applications.
-SCTP has been approved by the IETF as a Proposed Standard, and is currently awaiting allocation of an RFC number.
+SCTP has been approved by the IESG as a Proposed Standard.
 Originally, SCTP was designed to provide a general-purpose transport protocol for message-oriented applications, as is needed for the transportation of signaling data.
-It has been designed by the IETF SIGTRAN working group, which has released the SCTP standard draft document (RFC2960) in October 2000.
+It has been designed by the IETF SIGTRAN working group, which has released the SCTP standard draft document (RFC2960 [36]) in October 2000.